rishubhpar/PreciseControl/README.md

 given an image of a person,
 we first align and crop the face following [FFHQ-Dataset](https://github.com/NVlabs/ffhq-dataset).

-Assuming your image folder is `./aug_images/comparision` and the output folder is `./aug_images/comparision/edited/`, you may run the following command to align & crop images.
+Put your input images in `./aug_images/comparision` and run the following command with output path as `./aug_images/comparision/edited/`, this will align & crop images the input images as per e4e requirement and save images in format required for lora finetuning.
+The above code also save the aligned images in `./aug_images/lora_finetune_comparision_data/` with each image in a folder structure required by dataloader for finetuning.

 ```shell
 bash ./00_align_face.sh ./aug_images/comparision ./aug_images/comparision/edited/
 ```

-For example, we provide some cropped faces in `./aug_images/comparision/edited`
+For example, we provide some faces in `./aug_images/comparision/`

 #### 1. Personalization

 The training config file is `./configs/stable-diffusion/aigc_id_for_lora.yaml`.
 The most important settings are listed as follows.
-The id_name folder structure should be
+The id_name folder structure should be which should be taken care by above command

 ```shell
 id_name(eg: cook)
   |-- 0000/